 – Disapprove and set aside the court-martial sentence completely.

-Prior to the Convening Authority taking action on the court-martial results, the convicted military member may submit a clemency request to the Convening Authority asking that:
+In military cases in which clemency is authorized, and prior to the Convening Authority taking action on the court-martial results, the convicted military member may submit a clemency request to the Convening Authority asking that:

 – Some or all of the court-martial sentence be disapproved and set aside or reduced to some extent; and/or,